The above image is of Hermann Arnold, who is addressed in Arnold's talk below.

 There is no greater bravery than that of faith.
 There is no greater courage than that of love.

-Reconstructed from a transcript of Eberhard Arnold’s address to the Alm Bruderhof, Principality of Liechtenstein, on August 3, 1934 (Bruderhof Historical Archive, EA 255).
+Reconstructed from a transcript of Eberhard Arnold’s address to the Alm Bruderhof in Liechtenstein, August 3, 1934.
+The original can be found in our digital archive.
 Translated by Nicoline Maas.

 Article edited for length and clarity.